 Today is October 6 and the Navigate the Chaos question to consider is “how often do you think differently?”
 In April 1928, “The Forum” journal published an interview with Henry Ford who commented on the apparent increase in the complexity and rapidity of life.
 Ford was skeptical about whether there had been a commensurate increase in thought.
 According to Ford “But there is a question in my mind whether, with all this speeding up of our everyday activities, there is any more real thinking.
 Thinking is the hardest work there is, which is the probable reason why so few engage in it.”
 British economist John Maynard Keynes echoed similar sentiment when he wrote "The difficulty lies not so much in developing new ideas as in escaping from old ones."
-For those who navigate the chaos and practice the art of living well thinking differently, and escaping old ideas, often becomes a habit.
+For those who navigate the chaos thinking differently, and escaping old ideas, often becomes a habit.
 Artist Dale Chihuly, businessman Sam Zell, and high-jumper Dick Fosbury each navigated the chaos by thinking differently.

 American artist, glass sculptor and entrepreneur Dale Chihuly needed to think differently and escape old ideas.
 Although disinterested in college at first, Chihuly discovered his love of art when is studied abroad in Florence, Italy and eventually graduated from the University of Washington in 1965 with a Bachelor of Arts degree in interior design.
 Chihuly began experimenting with glassblowing in 1965, and in 1966 he received a full scholarship to attend the University of Wisconsin–Madison.
 He studied under Harvey Littleton, who had established the first glass program in the United States.
 He has been a hit since 1976, when Henry Geldzahler first acquired three Chihuly glass baskets for the Metropolitan Museum of Art.
 Unfortunately, two terrible accidents would force Chihuly to change his career path.